edsonrdev/github-explorer/README.md

 ## Install

-First of all, you need to clone this repository, run the command `git clone https://github.com/edsonrdev/github-explorer.git`.
+- First of all, you need to clone this repository, run the command `git clone https://github.com/edsonrdev/github-explorer.git`.

-After that enter the newly created folder, with the command: `cd github-explorer`.
+- After that enter the newly created folder, with the command: `cd github-explorer`.

-Then run the command `yarn` or `npm install`, to download all dependencies.
+- Then run the command `yarn` or `npm install`, to download all dependencies.

+- After the dependencies download is complete, you will need to open the `github-explorer\src\services\api.js file and edit or replace the token it exports with your personal token.`

-After the dependencies download is complete, run the application with `yarn start` or `npm start`.
+- Run the application with `yarn start` or `npm start`.

 Enjoy! 😊